OpenMS/OpenMS-docs/docs/installations/installation-on-gnu-linux.md

 same behaviour as when building it from source code.
 Also, their availability and version is subject to change and support might be limited (due to unforeseen or untested behaviour).
 It is suggested not to install them parallel to our Debian package.
 ```

-## Installation via building from source code

-The source code of OpenMS is available on GitHub.
-Follow [Building OpenMS on GNU/Linux](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/install_linux.html) instructions on how to build OpenMS from source.

 ```{note}
 Some thirdparty software used via adapter tools in OpenMS might also require an installed JavaVM.